 In 2011 Gotoda et al. [5] used a method to extract the determinism in a time series recorded from a swirl combustor.
 In a later publication this measure, named 'translation error', is explicitly referred to as a potential stability margin measure [6].
 Simultaneously nonlinear methods have been explored at the Department of Aerospace Engineering at the IITM in Chennai, India.
 Nair et al. [4] proposed to use a chaos test developed by Gottwald et al. [7] for combustion characterization.
-Vineeth Nair (personal communication, June 2013) stressed that several other measures appear suitable as smooth stability margins, including measures from the Recurrence Quantification Analysis (RQA).
+Moreover, Nair stressed that several other measures appear suitable as smooth stability margins, including measures from the Recurrence Quantification Analysis (RQA) [8].
+Most recently the multifractal signature in combustion noise at the onset of instability is investigated [9].